RuABraun/RuABraun.github.io/_posts/2022-06-26-ASR-Toolkits.md

 		**extra_kwargs,
 	)
 ```
-the task specific train step.
 Note that `samples` will have a length bigger 1 only if gradient accumulation is used.

-A lot of tasks actually don't have a `train_step()` defined and just use the generic one defined in [fairseq/tasks/fairseq_task.py](https://github.com/facebookresearch/fairseq/blob/main/fairseq/tasks/fairseq_task.py#L490).
+A lot of tasks actually don't have a `train_step()` defined and just use the generic one defined in [fairseq/tasks/fairseq_task.py](https://github.com/facebookresearch/fairseq/blob/main/fairseq/tasks/fairseq_task.py#L490) (the parent class from which all other tasks inherit).

 One uses `fairseq-hydra-train` to train a model when one has a config and `fairseq-train` if you're willing to specify all the arguments on the commandline.
 This is an example call to finetune a wav2vec model:
 ```